 Aberdeen City Council Planning Development Management Committee and Local Review Body

-The Aberdeen City Council Planning Development Management Committee and Local Review Body Meetings are currently continuing to operate but meetings will be carried out remotely and not in a Committee room.
-Meetings will be recorded and thereafter publicly available for viewing on the Council’s website.
+The Aberdeen City Council Planning Development Management Committee and Local Review Body Meetings have continued to operate but meetings have been carried out remotely and not in a Committee room.
+Meetings have been recorded and, thereafter, been made publicly available for viewing on the Council’s website.
 Please visit our committee pages for details on Committee dates and weblinks to the recordings.